 Advice for Employees

 Among the many nuances of employment law, issues with insurance, short term disability and long term disability are often the most complex.
 This case demonstrates that in circumstances that an insurance company is acting unfairly or in bad faith, there may be a significant damages award against them for the damage they cause to an employee by withholding benefits.
 When there are issues regarding benefits, it is best to contact a legal professional as soon as you can to ensure you receive what you are entitled to.
+Contact us today for a free consultation.

 Advice for Employers